hahajjjun/hahajjjun.github.io/_posts/2025-03-02-qml-principles.md

 With the advent of multiplexed, high-throughout, and multi-modal measurements, new computational models now seek to infer GRNs with unprecedented granularity.

 Unfortunately, the field of GRN inference is fragmented.
 Each method— based on regression, probabilistic graphical models, or graph neural networks—proposes its own formulation.
 As researchers, we often face the dilemma of choosing between methods, without a clear framework for understanding their shared foundations.
-As end users, we also need a holistic benchmark stratified by the types of external information to aid GRN inference; since some external modality could be critically powerful in GRN inference.
+As end users, we also need a holistic benchmark stratified by the types of external information giving aid to GRN inference; since some external modality could be critically powerful in GRN inference.

 Inspired by the excellent review on GRN inference methods[1], I'd like to share one perspective on understanding diverse GRN inference methods with external information under a unified theoretical framework.